Visitors at our hospitals

 - Wash your hands thoroughly for 20 seconds when entering clinical areas (for e.g. wards) or make use of hand sanitisers that are located throughout the hospitals.
 You should also do the same when leaving, and follow all other guidance given by our staff

 Due to the high numbers of attendances in our Emergency Department, it is likely that you may have to queue outside at the Luton and Dunstable University Hospital (L&D).
-Please ensure you are in suitable clothing for the weather conditions where possible.
-We thank you for your understanding.

 Adult inpatient wards